 I was surprised by how accessible Oxford was.
 After all, having been founded in AD 900 and with the University of Oxford being the oldest university in English-speaking countries, my expectations were low.

-Smooth-surfaced sidewalks are abundant, and cobblestone is sparse.
+Smooth-surfaced sidewalks are abundant, and cobblestone is relatively sparse.
 As expected in the U.K., dropdown curbs are at all crosswalks.
 Note: This was my observation in 2019.
 A reader commented in September 2023 that the pavement on the sidewalks is bumpy and hard to navigate.

 On main roads and in tourist areas, the sidewalks were wide and unobstructed.
 The side streets were a different story, though.
 So, you might have to use (the very quiet) streets instead of sidewalks if they’re too narrow or non-existent.